ageron/handson-ml2/docker/README.md

 $ docker-compose build
 ```

-To run the image, it depends.
+### Run the notebooks with `docker-compose` (version 1.28 or above)

 If you have `docker-compose` version 1.28 or above, that's great!
 You can simply run:

 ```bash
 $ cd /path/to/project/handson-ml2/docker